 The window seat is the safest seat as you can better avoid passengers and flight crew walking up and down the isle.
 Many airlines are taking precautions and not filling every seat, or not filling the middle seat so there is space between passengers, which is helpful.

 A 2018 study found that most passengers left their seat at some point on medium-haul flights.
 However, of those passengers sitting in a window seat, only 43 per cent moved around as opposed to 80 per cent of people seated on the aisle.

 A window seat may lower your risk of coming into contact with an infected person as the study found window seat passengers had 12 contacts on average, compared to the 58 and 64 respective contacts for middle and aisle seats.

 Take a solid stress multivitamin which can help your immune response to viral and other respiratory infections with travel.

-13 safety tips for flying during the pandemic
+13 safety tips for flying during COVID-19

 If you are flying for essential reasons, the following tips may help you to stay safer: